JuliaFC/FSND/projects/02_trivia_api/starter/backend/README.md

 DELETE '/questions/<int:question_id>'
 - Delete a question with a given question ID
-- Request Arguments: A number, the question ID
+- Request Arguments: question_id, an integer
 - Returns:
-    - success: boolean
+    - success, a boolean

 POST '/questions/add'
 - Adds a question with the given arguments
-- Request Arguments: A number, the question ID
+- Request Arguments:
+    - question, a string
+    - answer, a string
+    - difficulty, an integer
+    - category, an integer
 - Returns:
+    - success, a boolean

+POST '/questions/search'
+- Searches a question body for a given search term
+- Request Arguments: searchTerm, a string
+- Returns:
+    - success, a boolean
+    - questions, list of questions that are a match for the search term
+    - totalQuestions, an integer
+    - currentCategory, the category_id of the category of the first question

+POST '/quizzes'
+- Searches a question body for a given search term
+- Request Arguments: searchTerm, a string
+- Returns:
-    - success: boolean
+    - success, a boolean
+    - question, the next question to be played

 ```